Tree Planting Incentive Programs

 Small trees, shrubs, and grasses planted along the

 edges of farm fields or roads filter runoff and act as a living fence and wildlife corridor.
 Hedgerows protect air and water quality, reduce noise, provide shelter for wildlife, and can improve your farm’s aesthetic value.
-This program is funded by the Maryland Agricultural Water Quality Cost-Share (MACS) Program.
-MACS provides up to 100% cost-share to plant the hedgerow and an
+This practice is funded by the Maryland Agricultural Water Quality Cost-Share (MACS) Program.
+MACS provides

 Silvopasture